ygdantas/SeVen/README.md

 Results are displayed once the verification task is completed.
 The servers will continue to run waiting for further simulation requests for ASV.

+III.
 There is a file called success.quatex in each folder within of experiments, as following:

 query( ) = { s.rval(x) } ;
 eval E[ # query( ) ] ;